Brian S. Miller: Early life and education

 Born in Pine Bluff, Arkansas, Miller grew up in Helena, Arkansas.
 Upon graduating from Helena-West Helena Central High School in 1985, he entered active duty in the United States Navy in June 1985 and served as a Boatswain's Mate on the USS New Jersey from 1986 to 1989.
 He served in the United States Navy Reserve in 1984 and from 1989 to 1992.

 After being honorably discharged from active duty, he attended Phillips County Community College of the University of Arkansas in Helena and received an Associate of Arts degree in 1991.
 He received a Bachelor of Science degree, with honors, from the University of Central Arkansas in 1992 and a Juris Doctor from Vanderbilt Law School in 1995.

 Career

 He joined the Memphis, Tennessee, law firm of Martin, Tate, Morrow & Marston, P.C. in 1995 and opened the Miller Law Firm in Helena in 1998.
 He was elected city attorney for his hometown of Helena in 1998 and served in that position from 1999 to 2006.
 He also served as city attorney for the towns of Lakeview, Arkansas and Edmondson, Arkansas and as city judge for Holly Grove, Arkansas.
 He served as deputy prosecuting attorney of Phillips County, Arkansas from 2000 to 2006.

-In 2007, Miller was appointed to the Arkansas Court of Appeals by Governor Mike Huckabee and served until 2008, when he was appointed to the United States District Court.
+In 2007, Miller was appointed to the Arkansas Court of Appeals by Arkansas Governor Mike Huckabee and served until 2008, when he was appointed to the United States District Court.